 Many of Paul’s client relationships span decades, affirming their high level of trust in him.
-Paul’s knowledge of the law and the nuts and bolts of the financial services industry enables him to develop a strong level of credibility in the financial institutions community.
+Paul’s knowledge of the law and the nuts and bolts of the financial services industry enables him to develop a strong level of credibility in the business community.
 In addition, his client-centric approach of listening first, demonstrating respect, clarifying expectations and honoring commitments remains critically valuable to today’s business leaders.

 Paul represents clients in internal investigations, routine and risk-based examinations, enforcement proceedings and state registration matters.
 He actively advises clients on all relevant aspects of broker-dealer regulation, anti-money laundering (USA Patriot Act compliance), market abuse, trading, trade disputes, customer complaints, clearing agreements, supervision, regulatory capital, short-selling, insider trading, finder arrangements, registration and sales practices.
 He has counseled and defended witnesses in regulatory matters in more than 200 on-the-record interviews before the SEC, FINRA and other government agencies.